CERTCC/Vultron/docs/topics/behavior_logic/rm_validation_bt.md

 checks, it is deemed *Valid*, moved to $q^{rm} \xrightarrow{v} V$, and an $RV$ message is emitted.

-Should either check fail, the validation sequence fails, the report is deemed *Invalid* and moves (or remains in) $q^{rm} \in I$.
+(D) Should either check fail, the validation sequence fails, the report is deemed *Invalid* and moves (or remains in) $q^{rm} \in I$.
 In that case, an $RI$ message is sent when appropriate to update other Participants on the corresponding state change.